Peppermint

 Peppermint (Mentha × piperita) is a hybrid species of mint, a cross between watermint and spearmint.
 Indigenous to Europe and the Middle East, the plant is now widely spread and cultivated in many regions of the world.
 It is occasionally found in the wild with its parent species.

-Although the genus Mentha comprises more than 25 species, the one in most common use is peppermint.
+Although the genus Mentha comprises more than 25 species, peppermint is the most widely used variant.
 While Western peppermint is derived from Mentha × piperita, Chinese peppermint, or bohe, is derived from the fresh leaves of M. haplocalyx.
 M. × piperita and M. haplocalyx are both recognised as plant sources of menthol and menthone, and are among the oldest herbs used for both culinary and medicinal products.